hipe/tmx/lib/skylab/face/doc/issues/019-normalize.md

-when a field indicates itself as having a `normalizer` as described above, the `normalizer callable` is guaranteed to be called whenever the agent (e.g action) hits the `normalize` eventpoint during the course of the API action lifecycle. this is true regardless of whether or not the particular actual parameter was provided for this field (!).
+when a field indicates itself as having a `normalizer` as described above, the `normalizer callable` is guaranteed to be called whenever the agent (e.g action) hits the normalization eventpoint during the course of the API action lifecycle. this is true regardless of whether or not the particular actual parameter was provided for this field (!).